 MEET JOSIE

-Josie Pagani works in geopolitics, aid and development, and governance.
+Josie Pagani is a widely published commentator and writer who works in aid and development, governance and geopolitics.

 She is the CEO of

-Child Fund.
+Child Fund New Zealand and a member of the Editorial Advisory Board of NZME.
 Her fortnightly column appears in New Zealand's capital morning daily, The Post, and on Stuff.
 She was a finalist for Best Columnist in the 2023 Voyager Media Awards.
-She is a frequent contributor to current affairs radio, TV, podcasts and online programmes and discussions.
-Her writing has appeared in the New York Times.
+She is a frequent contributor to current affairs radio, TV, podcasts and online programmes and discussions and appears most weeks with Heather du Plessis-Allan's Huddle on Newstalk ZB.
+Her writing has appeared in several international journals, including the New York Times, Reader's Digest and National Geographic.

 She is a former chair of the Board of